HelloYeew/maisim/README.md

 Don't hesitate to make a discussion and we will try to answer as fast as we can.

 You know C# ?
-You can try picking an issue up and make a pull request and we will review it.
+You can try picking an issue up or pick some topic to work on [project board](https://github.com/users/HelloYeew/projects/1),make a pull request and we will review it.

 ## Developing maisim

 The following items are required to be installed on your computer in order to develop maisim:

 - The [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download) or higher
-- Developing for mobile requires a Xamarin installation, which ships with Visual Studio 2019+ or Visual Studio for Mac.
+- Developing for mobile requires a Xamarin installation, which ships with Visual Studio 2022 or Visual Studio for Mac.
 - The use of a C# IDE (Rider, Visual Studio) is highly recommended to browse through the codebase.

 Getting started with developing maisim is as follows: